UNO-NULLify/eCTF20/docs/technical-reference/authentication.md

 # Authentication

-Explination of how we use monocypher to do logins and blah blah blah

 ## Login
 The ```login``` function authenticates the user by takin in a username and pin.
 The function checks if the username matches any existing user stored on the player, generates a hash from the input pin, and compares it to the hash stored under the aforementioned user's secret struct within the player.
 The pin is hashed with ```argon2id```, using 16-byte random salts, and is iterated 3 times.